FedADMM-InSa: An Inexact and Self-Adaptive ADMM for Federated Learning: Experimental Results

-\paragraph{Example 2: Image classification with the MNIST dataset.} In the second example, we address the image classification problem using fully-connected neural networks with the MNIST dataset \cite{lecun1998gradientbased}.
+\paragraph{Example 2: Image classification with the MNIST dataset} In the second example, we address the image classification problem using convolutional neural networks (CNN) with the MNIST dataset \citep{lecun1998gradientbased}.
 The MNIST dataset contains images of handwritten digits.
+It has 60,000 training data and 10,000 test data.
 The samples in this dataset are $28 \times 28$ grayscale images with handwritten digits from 0 to 9 in the center.
-We select a training set of 10,000 examples and a test set of 1,000 examples.
-The number of clients is set to $m=100$.
-For the neural networks, each client uses a fully-connected neural network with two hidden layers, each comprising 200 neurons, incorporating the cross-entropy loss and the ReLU activation function.
+In this example, each client uses a CNN with two convolutional layers, comprising 32 and 64 channels respectively, as the same to that in \citep{mcmahan2017communicationefficient}.

+{ \paragraph{Example 3: Image classification with the CIFAR-10 dataset} In the third example, we test the image classification of the CIFAR-10 dataset \citep{krizhevsky2009learning}.
+This dataset contains color images of size $32 \times 32$ with 10 categories.
+There are 50,000 training data and 10,000 test data.
+For the neural networks, each client uses a ResNet-20 \citep{he2016deep}, which consists of 20 stacked weighted layers.}

-\paragraph{Non-IID data separation.} To test the performance of the algorithms on non-IID data, we separate datasets in the following way.
-In both examples, there are in total $N = 10,000$ training samples and $m = 100$ clients.
+\paragraph{Non-IID data separation} To test the performance of the algorithms on non-IID data, we separate datasets in the following way.
 In Example 1, we first shuffle the training samples and then distribute them evenly among all clients.
-In Example 2, we first sorted the data by labels and then divided them into several shards, each shard containing images with the same label.
-Then, for 100 clients, the training dataset with 10,000 samples is divided into 200 shards of size 50, and each client receives 2 shards.
-This means each client has at most two kinds of labels in their dataset, corresponding to a pathological non-IID scenario.
+In Example 2 and 3, we first sorted the data by labels and then divided them into several shards, each shard containing images with the same label.
+Then, we assign the data to make sure that each client has at most two kinds of labels in Example 2 and five kinds of labels in Example 3, corresponding to pathological non-IID scenarios.